videojs/videojs-errors/README.md

 If you define custom error messages, you'll need to let video.js know when to emit them yourself:

-    video.error({code: 'custom'});
+    video.error({code: 'custom',dismiss: true});

 If an error is emitted that doesn't have an associated key, a generic, catch-all message is displayed.
 You can override that text by supplying a message for the key `unknown`.

 ## Known Issues

-On iPhones, the video element intercepts all user interaction so error message dialogs miss the tap events and don't dismiss themselves.
+On iPhones, default errors are not dismissible.
+The video element intercepts all user interaction so error message dialogs miss the tap events.
 If your video is busted anyways, you may not be that upset about this.